fnimick/arktype-superforms-svelte-extension-bug/README.md

 # Minimum reproducible example for arktype + superforms + svelte vscode extension bug

-The bugs occurs under the following conditions:

-- there is an import from `sveltekit-superforms/adapters` anywhere in the project.
-Here, it is in `src/lib/import.ts` and not used anywhere, or imported anywhere.
-- There is a kit route file (e.g. `+page.ts`, `+server.ts` etc) containing an arktype type with a submodule reference.
-Here, it is in `routes/test/+server.ts`.
-- Any other files using the same arktype type are OK, such as `routes/test/ok.ts` in this example.
-- The svelte extension is installed in vscode and the typescript plugin is enabled.

-Under these conditions, the svelte extension will not be able to resolve the e.g. `"string.email"` arktype submodule reference, and will show an error in the editor, in kit route files only.

-Of note, `svelte-check` does not report the error - this occurs using the typescript plugin in the extension only.
+## SECOND BRANCH: svelte check failure

+From the primary branch, we add a `src/lib/arktype-test.ts` file that now triggers another issue with the svelte extension and svelte-check.

+Now, with this file present, not only does the extension not report an error in `arktype-test.ts` where `svelte-check` does, but also now `svelte-check` fails on all the other files inside `routes/` that were previously working.

+Adding an `import {} from 'arktype'` anywhere in `src/lib` is sufficient to trigger `svelte-check` to also resolve the incorrect import and fail on all the previously working test cases in `routes/`.